h3r0TOz3r0/Attack-Defend/README.md

 Core Team Values:

-    1. All team members firmly believe Alex Heldstab is a skiddie.
+    1. All team members firmly believe Alex Heldstab is a skiddie and that Will will break his Box so that we don't have to.

     2. All team members believe windows95 was the greatest OS of all time.